MairaLimaS/PrimasAdmDataBR/Administrative Data Curation/Guide to Applying the Data Validation Methodology.md

 ## 6. Metrics for Data Validation

-Indicators are essential to provide quantitative information that helps design, maintain, and monitor a data validation procedure.
+Indicators will provide quantitative information that helps design, maintain, and monitor a data validation procedure.
 Metrics can refer to a single rule or the entire validation procedure.

 ## 7. Evaluation of Validation Rules